YElshahry/Fitness-Club-Project/README.md

     - View member and trainer data
     - Oversee class scheduling and billing

 ### All actions run through the CLI menus in main.py

+# How to Run the Project
+    - Install PostgreSQL and create a database (name it anything such as: fitness_club)
+    - Update your database settings in db_connection.py
+    - Run both SQL scripts; DDl.sql and DML.sql
+    - Install Python dependencies: pip install psycopg2
+    - Start the program:
+        python main.py